Biden suits get mixed results for Missouri Senate candidate

 Schmitt’s frequent lawsuits put him at the forefront of a national trend.
 States collectively have filed 55 multi-state lawsuits against the federal government during the first 22 months of Biden’s administration, according to data compiled by Paul Nolette, chair of the political science department at Marquette University.
 Nearly all have come from Republican-led states.

-Prior to Trump, states filed a median of 24 multi-state lawsuits per presidential term from Republican Ronald Reagan through Democrat Barack Obama.
+Prior to Trump, states filed a median of 24 multi-state lawsuits per presidential term from Republican Ronald Reagan to Democrat Barack Obama.
 Missouri typically was involved in just one or two of those.

 “We never really had occasion that I could think of where the federal government was doing things that we did not approve of,” said attorney Jim Deutsch, chief deputy under Missouri Attorney General William Webster from 1989 to 1993.
 Webster and then-President George H.W.
 Bush both were Republicans.